michael105/minilib/doc/minilib.md

               &[1] .. &[9]
-               "match" like a '?' and call p_match_char p_match_char has to return either RE_MATCH, RE_NOMATCH, RE_MATCHEND
+               "match" like a '?' and call p_wildcard_cb p_wildcard_cb has to return either RE_MATCH, RE_NOMATCH, RE_MATCHEND
-               or a number of the count of chars, which have been matched.
+               or the number of the count of chars, which have been matched.

                Therefore it is possible to e.g. rule your own character classes, defined at runtime,
                or do further tricks like changing the matched chars, match several chars, andsoon.
                When returning RE_NOMATCH,
-               it is possible, the p_match and p_match_char callbacks are callen several times, but with different pos or len parameters.
+               it is possible, the p_wildcard_cb callback is callen several times, but with different pos or len parameters, since p_wildcard_cb is invoked while matching.

                The matching works straight from left to right.
                So, a "*&*" will call the callback & for the first char.